 Big "NO!": Nariko lets out a grief-stricken "NOOOOOOOOO!" after Kai's apparent death (and, shortly after, a variation which just has her screaming Kai's name).

 Deadly Upgrade: Nariko trades in her longsword for the Heavenly Sword after being cornered by Bohan and his army.
-It ends the way you'd expect given the trope and the fact that the sword has a history of killing anyone who wields it in a rather excruciating manner.
+It ends the way you'd expect given the trope and the sword's well-documented history of eventually causing its wielder to die in excruciating pain.

 Improbable Aiming Skills: Due to the implementations of the sixaxis controller, Kai is a damn good shot, depending on the player.